Emergence of maximal hidden quantum correlations and its trade-off with the filtering probability in dissipative two-qubit systems: Conclusions

 \section{Conclusions}

-We have proven that physical systems undergoing a Markovian dissipative quantum dynamics can exhibit the phenomenon of \emph{sudden birth of maximal hidden quantum correlations}.
-We have shown that atoms or quantum emitters undergoing a sudden birth of entanglement (of order $10^{-2}$, measured in terms of the concurrence), \emph{do not} allow the birth of sub-entanglement correlations in the form of: CHSH-inequality violation for Bell-nonlocality, $\rm F_3$-inequality violation for EPR-steering and usefulness for teleportation.
+We have shown that physical systems undergoing a Markovian dissipative quantum dynamics can exhibit the phenomena of death-revival and sudden birth of \emph{maximal hidden quantum correlations}.
+We have considered atoms or quantum emitters undergoing a sudden birth of entanglement (of order $10^{-2}$, measured in terms of the concurrence), which \emph{do not} allow the birth of entanglement-based correlations in the form of: CHSH-inequality violation for Bell-nonlocality, $\rm F_3$-inequality violation for EPR-steering, and usefulness for teleportation.
 Furthermore, we have reported a region for this sudden birth of entanglement dynamics which even admits a description in terms of LHS and LHV models for projective measurements and consequently, ruling out the presence of either EPR-steering or Bell-nonlocality (this, beyond not violating the particular CHSH and $\rm F_3$ inequalities here considered).
-Notwithstanding all of these undesirable characteristics however, we have shown that this apparently not-so-useful dynamics is actually in possession of strong quantum correlations, hidden from us, that can be revealed by means of local filtering operations.
-Specifically, that at any point of the dynamics, there exist local filters that transform the state to a new state exhibiting these three forms of correlations.
-These hidden quantum correlations are, in actuality, the \emph{maximal} possible allowed by quantum theory, i.e., those of the maximally entangled pure two-qubit state (the singlet, up to local unitaries).
+Notwithstanding all of these undesirable characteristics however, we have shown that this apparently not-so-useful dynamics is actually in possession of quantum correlations, hidden from us, but that can be revealed by means of local filtering operations.
+Specifically, that at any point of the dynamics, there exist local filters that transform the state into a new state which now exhibits all these three forms of correlations.
+Most surprisingly however, that these hidden quantum correlations can be enhanced to the maximal amount allowed by quantum theory, i.e., those of the maximally entangled pure two-qubit state (the singlet, up to local unitaries).

-Our results have potential application in real quantum registers as they could possibly be tested, for example, with artificial atoms~\cite{michlerbook}, single molecules in dispersive media~\cite{Hettich2002,SR2012,SR2010,baumberg2016,Reina2014,Benz2016}, in tailored nanostructures such as plasmonic waveguides~\cite{Gonzalez2011a, SR2013, SR2014,baumberg2016,vasa2013}, or in individual self-assembled supramolecular nanofibres~\cite{Hildner2015}, to cite but a few.
-The presence of the collective damping parameter is crucial for the quantum correlations maximisation to occur.
-It is also worth noting, that scenarios with long-distance separated quantum emitters are allowed as well, due to it is not mandatory to invoke the dipolar interaction.
+Regarding the physical system here considered, the presence of the collective damping parameter is crucial for the maximisation of quantum correlations to occur.
+It is also worth noting that scenarios with long-distance separated quantum emitters are allowed as well, due to it is not mandatory to invoke the dipolar interaction.
 For example, in the case of plasmonic waveguides, inter-emitter distances equal to or greater than the operational wavelength ($\sim 1$ $\mu$m)~\cite{SR2014} could be considered.
 Furthermore, we notice that another physical scenario as it is the case of collective absorption also exhibits the maximal hidden correlation phenomenon here reported.